 The purpose of this bylaw is to establish a Personnel Board and the scope of its responsibilities.
-The Board's mission is to assist in establishing and maintaining equitable personnel and employee relations practices for the people who work for the Town of Dudley.
+The Board's mission is to establish and maintain equitable personnel and employee relations practices for the people who work for the Town of Dudley.
 This bylaw is authorized by MGL c.
 41, §§ 108A and 108C, and Article LXXXIX of the Constitution of the Commonwealth.

 The provisions of this bylaw shall apply to all employees, boards and commissions of the Town who are not covered by collective bargaining agreements as provided in those agreements.